openeuler-mirror/stratovirt/docs/config_guidebook.md

 Virtio block device is a virtual block device, which process read and write requests in virtio queue from guest.

-Nine properties are supported for virtio block device.
+Ten properties are supported for virtio block device.

 * drive_id: unique device-id in StratoVirt.
 * path_on_host: the path of block device in host.